Zcgong/Reactor/README.md

 Any time a Reactor's value is changed using **set()**, all functions dependent on it will be re-run.
 This is called a reaction.
 A reaction only occurs if the new value fails a strict equality comparison with the previous value.
 A reaction can also be triggered without changing the value by calling **act()**.

-Be careful when dealing with objects and arrays!
+Be careful when dealing with objects and arrays.
 Modifying a property on an object or array is not detected as a change when calling **set()** unless the object/array you are passing in is different than the one the Reactor is currently storing.
 If you want to force a reaction after modifying an object/array, use the **act()** method.

 ```javascript
 my_name.set('Bobby');